 - Omnilert Campus Alert system (this is the primary means of communicating alerts)

 - PA/Overhead systems

 - LECOM Video Bulletin Board

 - LECOM E-Mail System

 - Social Media postings

 - Memoranda or fliers distributed to each student or employee

-- Information posted to the myLECOM Security campus resource site
+- Information posted to the LECOM Portal and/or Campus Security page

-It is incumbent upon every member of the LECOM community to actively participate in the Campus Security Program by frequently checking and reading the information disseminated through the various media comprising the Security Information Notification System.
+It is incumbent that every member of the LECOM community actively participate in the Campus Security Program by frequently checking and reading the information disseminated through the various media comprising the LECOM Security Information Notification System.
 Any campus security program can only be as effective as the cooperation and acceptance of the LECOM community.